 - Not available on iOS devices, some negative reviews

 Next on the list is Stargazer, a Stellar wallet available for both desktop and mobile devices.
-You can download Stargazer for Windows, Mac OS X and Linux operating systems, while it’s also available for Android devices from Google Play.
+You can download Stargazer for Windows, Mac OS X and Linux operating systems, and it’s also available for Android devices from Google Play.
 Unfortunately, there’s no iPhone app.

 Designed to be as simple and straightforward as possible, Stargazer makes the process of sending and receiving Lumens easy.
 It accommodates multiple accounts and multiple assets, offers support in multiple languages and allows you to set up federated addresses and rely on multisig security.

 However, it does have some shortcomings.
-Of the 51 reviews of the Stargazer app on Google Play at the time of writing, 25 gave it one star out of a possible five, with many users pinpointing several in-app bugs as the source of their unhappiness.
+Of the 51 reviews of the Stargazer app on Google Play at the time of this writing, 25 gave it one star out of a possible five, with many users pinpointing several in-app bugs as the source of their unhappiness.

 Storing XLM in an exchange wallet

-As a result, it’s generally recommended that you store your digital currency in a private wallet that you own and that allows you to retain control of your private keys.
+As a result, it’s generally recommended that you store your digital currency in a private wallet that you own and allows you to retain control of your private keys.